steadylearner/blog/posts/Docker/How to use Docker commands.md

 });
 ```

-You can also use the [docker inspect command](https://docs.docker.com/engine/reference/commandline/inspect/).
+You can use the [docker inspect command](https://docs.docker.com/engine/reference/commandline/inspect/) as well.

-Test the ip with $curl http://172.17.0.2:3000/ or verify it with your browser.
+Test the IP with $curl http://172.17.0.2:3000/ or verify it with your browser.

-If you could see this message, you can see that you can develop web apps in your local machine with Docker.
+If you can see this message, realize that you can actually develop web apps on your local machine with Docker.

 ```console
 Hello, World!